 Medicare reported its average allowed cost for established patients’ physician office visit in 2012: $69 for CPT code 99213 (the most common office visit), $102 for 99214.
 For new patients, office visit 99203 was $103, and 99204 was $158 Allowed by Medicare.
 More allowed costs and Medicare payments are shown, including ear wax removal ($49 allowed) and Annual wellness visit for new Medicare enrollees ($165 allowed, and $165 paid by Medicare).
 Average payments exclude the amount the patient pays directly for co-pays and deductibles.
 Consumers are expected to know CPT codes and how to use Excel files.
-2012 data published Sept.
+Terribly outdated; 2012 data published Sept.
 2013.
-No updates as of February 2020.
+No updates as of March 2022.

 Healthcare expenses for seniors are outlined in this MEPS report on Health Care Expenditures for the Elderly Age 65 and over.
-Median annual expenditures were $4,206 per person (about $5,447 in 2020 dollars).
+Median annual expenditures were $4,206 per person (about $5,724 in 2022 dollars).
 Average annual expenses for those with expense were $9,863 in 2011.
-Using medical inflation rates, $9,863 is about $12,772 in 2020 dollars.
+Using medical inflation rates, $9,863 is about $13,424 in 2022 dollars.
 Medicare paid over 62% (up considerably from 10 years earlier); private insurance paid 16%; out-of-pocket amount declined to 12%.
 96% of seniors had some healthcare expense, most often office-based care and prescribed medicines.
 Medications took up 22% of the total, averaging $76 per purchase.
-For seniors, the inpatient room rate averaged $3,199 per day (sticker shock, and over $4,100 in 2020 dollars); ER visit was $884 on average; office visit was $228.
+For seniors, the inpatient room rate averaged $3,199 per day (sticker shock, and nearly $4,354 in 2022 dollars); ER visit was $884 on average ($1,203 in 2022 dollars); office visit was $228.
 MEPS Statistical Brief #429 uses 2011 data, published Jan.
 2014.
-Add about 30% to account for medical inflation to 2020.
+Add about 36% to account for medical inflation to 2022.